 This course teaches students to model biological systems using engineering modeling techniques.
 Students will learn to model the systems and quantitatively analyze how a change in the biological system (such as disease) affects the output.
-The course will cover both cellular functions, such as sodium potassium pumps, and biological systems modeling, such as potential propagation, muscle dynamics, and disease-related phenomena.
+The course will cover both cellular functions and biological systems modeling.
 Prerequisites: BIO 153 and either EGR 231 or 262.